 Now you need to repeat this task for every single layer down to the last one or at least for a few.
 Finally, you should get the whole “Visibility cloak” layer fainter in Google Earth (Pic.
 22).
 Remember, that if your summit rises very high above the surrounding area it may have taken some time to load all pieces up (Pic.
 21).

 As you see above this operation may help you to determine the visibility cloak area, nonetheless, the panoramas are still merged.
 When you put 1 peak more, the situation looks worse (Pic.
 23).

 To be fair the case described above is better to use when we would like to put the visibility cloak of our summit generated for normal conditions against the refraction.
 Admittedly heywhatsthat.com provides the option to calculate the refraction (Pic.
 24), but it refers to the path profile only.

 Let’s consider the Łomnica peak as an example.
-This is one of the highest summit in the High Tatras (Slovakia) with excellent viewshed towards the east.
+This is one of the highest summits in the High Tatras (Slovakia) with excellent viewshed towards the east.
 I prepared a couple of snips of the Łomnica visibility cloak both in normal conditions and refraction.
 Let’s see.

 In any case, we need to take into consideration the local terrain features like vegetation and buildings likewise the overlaid of the hills situated on a line of sight.
-To make sure, that your visibility cloak will be more valid add up around 30 m to initial altitude of your peak.
+To make sure, that your visibility cloak will be more valid add up around 30 m to the initial altitude of your peak.

 1. Heywhatsthat.com – probably the oldest virtual panorama generator.